 Chicago Muslim Oral History Project

 Through an ongoing oral history interview process, staff, interns, and volunteers have collected nearly 150 oral histories since 2016.
-These interviews serve as the interpretive backbone of the exhibition American Medina: Stories of Muslim Chicago.
+These interviews served as the interpretive backbone of the exhibition American Medina: Stories of Muslim Chicago.

 North Lawndale Sesquicentennial

 North Lawndale, one of Chicago’s West Side communities, celebrated the sesquicentennial of its annexation to the city in 2019.
 The oral history center worked in collaboration with the North Lawndale Sesquicentennial Committee to document the area’s past and present through oral history.

 Polish Chicago Oral History Project